« Previous Page

 If this inner lining is damaged, fat and

-calcium can build up along the artery wall, forming a plaque.
+calcium can build up in the artery wall, forming a plaque.
 This plaque

 called "hardening of the arteries."
-The plaque limits, or even blocks, the
+The plaque might narrow the artery.
+This narrowing could reduce the amount of

 blood that is flowing through the artery.
 Over time, plaque can cause problems